A beginner’s guide to searching for partner award flights

 The next step for Jen would be figuring out how to get to New York.
 Unfortunately, award options are slim and there are no nonstop flights between Traverse City and New York.
 Jen might be best off booking a paid flight to New York if she wanted to travel on that specific day.

-However, she might rather consider looking for something that departs the United States from Chicago since Chicago is a short nonstop flight away that can be booked for a very reasonable number of miles as a separate positioning flight.
+However, she might rather consider looking for something that departs the United States from Chicago since Chicago is a short nonstop flight away that can often be booked for a very reasonable number of miles as a separate positioning flight.

 Star Alliance partner award flights: United.com* or AirCanada.com